Vibe Code Cleanup Cost: What You'll Actually Pay to Fix AI-Generated Code (2026)

 What "Cleanup" Actually Means

-"Cleanup" gets used as a catch-all, but there are actually three distinct categories of work.
+"Cleanup" gets used as a catch-all, but there are three distinct categories of work.
 Each has different pricing, different urgency, and different skill requirements.

 For a full guide to assessing what your app needs, see our vibe code audit walkthrough.